Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `/lookup`: Get information about the given song (whether it's available in KMQ, aliases, etc.)
 -   `/upcomingreleases`: See a list of confirmed songs, albums, and EPs planned for release in the future
 -   `/guess`: Guess the name of the current song or artist when using `/play hidden`
+-   `/news`: Get a summary of the latest K-pop news from the internet!

 ## Game Option Commands